Should I Get a Business Loan?

 Questions to consider before taking out a business loan to expand your physical location:

 - Will business revenue change?
 If so, in what direction?
 It's important to make sure that when you're changing your business’s physical location, you account for revenue changes.
 If the move improves your profits — great; make the move.
-If the move erodes your cash flow, stymying business growth, rethink the move.
+If the move erodes your cash flow, stymying growth, rethink the move.

 - Can you still make a profit and cover the loan?
-If the answer to this question is yes, then it may make sense to take out a business loan to expand your physical location.
+If the answer to this question is yes, then it may make sense to take out a loan to expand your physical location.

 Build Business Credit for the Future